$\mathbb{A}^1$-homotopy theory of log schemes: Localization property

 in $\lSch$ such that $s'$ is strict closed immersion.
 Together with \cite[Lemma A.11.2]{logDM}, we can choose a maximal open subscheme $U$ of $X'$ that is strict over $S$.
 Since $i$ is strict, $U$ contains $Z$.
 Hence there is a commutative triangle

 such that the vertical morphism is strict \'etale.
 By Lemma \ref{loc.5}, we can replace $X$ by $U$.
 Hence we reduce to the case when $X$ is strict over $S$.
-In this case, $X$ is strict smooth over $S$. \ such that $u_i$ is strict \'etale, the second morphism is the projection and the induced morphism $Z\times_X X_i\to \A_S^n$ factors through the zero section $S\to \A_S^n$.
-The projection $X_i\times_S S_i \to S_i$ in \eqref{loc.6.2} has a factorization
+In this case, $X$ is strict smooth over $S$.